ClaimsCompass/ClaimsCompass/README.md

 Claims Compass is a triaging system that organizes claims based on urgency and complexity.
 Thus, claim examiners can address complex claims faster and fast-track simpler claims.
 We used technologies such as React, Java Spring, and PostgreSQL.
 We would like to acknowledge MaterialUI's templates for the frontend: https://demos.adminmart.com/free/nextjs/modernize-nextjs-free/landingpage/index.html.

 Our frontend is hosted on https://claimscompass.github.io/ClaimsCompass/.
+Backend is hosted on EC2.
+Since we are on the free tier plan, the EC2 will be down from now on, unless needed.
+The code for this is all in the `securian_demo` branch.

 You can see our entire journey from conception to implementation here: https://drive.google.com/drive/folders/12gBvTVogDdBOfHqe4uPHxgHzluzwVV5Z?usp=sharing